 Standards must play a part in the IoT.
 Without appropriate standards applied to the right parts and aspects of IoT, it is hard to imagine how IoT will realise the potential that is currently envisaged for it.
 And, while there may be no single standard for all IoT architectures and technologies, there are standards in place that will serve this space, Bluetooth Smart being chief among them.

-In December 2014, the Bluetooth SIG released version 4.2 of the Bluetooth core specification and a number of important new profiles.
+In December 2014, the Bluetooth SIG released Bluetooth® Core 4.2 and a number of important new profiles.
 We made Bluetooth Smart both smarter and faster while adding important capabilities aimed at IoT scenarios—there are more in the pipeline for release in early 2015.
 We defined and standardized the ways in which the Bluetooth Smart IoT edge tier can connect and communicate with the Internet and with IP-based devices in general.
 I will review each of the key new features in this article.

 Discovering and Communicating with Bluetooth Smart Devices Using HTTP